Chuka-Obijiaku/etch-a-sketch/README.md

 # etch-a-sketch
-odin project etche a skethc project
+odin project etche a sketch project

+creat an etcha a sketch like app following the Odin Project's curriculum